Helmholtz-UFZ/saqc/docs/GenericFunctions.md

 | ...              |      |     |      |

 ##### Task
-Flag variable `meas` where variable `fan` equals 0 and variable `volt` is lower than `12.0`.
+Flag `meas` where `fan` equals 0 and `volt` is lower than `12.0`.

 ##### Configuration file
+There are various options.
 We can directly implement the condition as follows:
 ```
 varname ; test
 #-------;-----------------------------------------------